 The following information applies to conferences that are initiated or processed by endpoints controlled by Cisco VCS:

-If a rendezvous or scheduled conference is created, the call is processed based on the applicable search rules.
+If a permanent or scheduled conference is created, the call is processed based on the applicable search rules.

 The resource allocation logic for scheduled conferencing lies in the scheduling platform resource selection algorithm.